conquererYang/SDL-BT/README.md

+# 🤖 Anomaly Management in Multi-Robot Coordination: Detection and Handling Framework for Self-Driving Laboratories
 # 🤖 Multi-Robot Coordination for Effective Anomaly Handling in Self-Driving Laboratories
 ## 🚀 Project Overview

 In scientific laboratories, the complexity of experimental processes and high-precision equipment increase the likelihood of anomalies, which can compromise results and pose safety risks.
 This project addresses these challenges by implementing a **Multi-Robot Coordination Framework** specifically designed for effective anomaly handling in autonomous laboratory environments.